Make Private Mortgage Insurance a Thing of the Past

-For loans made after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets below 78 percent of your purchase price � but not when the borrower achieves 22 percent equity.
-(There are exceptions -like some loans considered 'high risk'.)
-The good news is that you can request cancelation of your PMI yourself (for your mortgage closing after July '99), regardless of the original price of purchase, once your equity climbs to twenty percent.
+For loans closed after July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of your purchase price � but not when the borrower achieves 22 percent equity.
+(A number of "higher risk" loans are not included.)
+The good news is that you can cancel your PMI yourself (for your loan that closed past July '99), without considering the original purchase price, when your equity reaches twenty percent.

-You can begin the process of PMI cancelation when you calculate that your equity reaches 20%.
-Call the mortgage lender to ask for cancellation of your PMI.
-Then you will be asked to verify that you have at least 20 percent equity.
-Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for PMI cancellation.
+You can start the process of canceling your PMI at the time you're sure your equity reaches 20%.
+Call your lender to ask for cancellation of your Private Mortgage Insurance.
+Then you will be required to verify that you are eligible to cancel.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your home's equity and eligibility for canceling PMI.

 Got a Question?